 A versatile education for an ever-changing world MA in English Lit: Home | Prospective Students | Current Students | Courses | News | Contact The MA in English Literature at CCNY is an intellectually and culturally diverse urban program with robust international connections.
 It is home to a community of students who will go …

-Read more “Master of Arts in English Literature”
+Read more “MA in English Literature”

 MA in English Lit: Home | Prospective Students | Current Students | Courses | News | Contact COURSE BULLETIN: https://bulletin.commons.gc.cuny.edu/ HIGHLIGHTED UPCOMING COURSES – FALL 2024 The Short Story in the Americas and Beyond Prof. Lyn DiIorio In this course we explore the modern short story, a beautiful yet highly underrated form.
 Our approach focuses …